-- Change the path in the command prompt to the backup destination folder…\BackupAsssistBackups\InstantBoot.
+- Change the path in the command prompt to the backup destination folder…\BackupAssistBackups\InstantBoot.

 - Run the command

-- Select the backup you want by passing the index number to the –i command
+Select the backup you want by passing the GUID to the –i command.

 - Open Windows Hyper-V Manager on a server that can access the bootable backup.

 - Select New then Virtual Machine… from the Actions menu.

 - Enter a Name for the VM into the field provided.

 - Check the Location where the VM will be created.
 To use a different location, tick Store the virtual machine in a different location, and Browse to select the new location.